CombustionToolbox/combustion_toolbox_website/docs/source/modules/index.md

 # Functions
 Here we can find the documentation for the routines implemented in Combustion Toolbox.
 We have different modules:
-   * settings: routines to generate a self struct with all the data of necessary,
+   * settings: routines to generate a self struct variable with all the data necessary (mixtures, conditions, databases),
    * databases: routines to generate the databases using the NASA's 9 coefficient polynomials fits,
    * solver: routines to solve different type of problems implemented,
    * gui: routines to generate the app, all the necessary functions to be compatible with the plain code and extend its functionality.